 As you stand at the northwest end of Castillo San Felipe del Morro you’ll see San Juan de la Cruz, located on Isla de Cabras.
 Other names used are “El Cañuelo” and Saint John of the Cross.
 You may not enter the fort, it has been capped to protect it, but the park offers fantastic views of the walled city.

 “El Cañuelo was a critical part of how San Juan’s harbor was defended in Spanish colonial times.
-The cannons of Fort San Juan de la Cruz joined the cannons of El Morro to create a deadly gauntlet of crossfire.
+The cannons of Fort San Juan de la Cruz joined the cannons of El Morro to create a deadly gauntlet of the crossfire.
 This combination of fortifications kept enemy ships from entering the harbor.
-With Fort San Juan de la Cruz armed and manned with Spanish troops, enemy ships could not find a route into the San Juan Bay without avoiding gunfire.
+With Fort San Juan de la Cruz armed and manned with Spanish troops, enemy ships could not find a route into the San Juan Bay that was not under fire.”

 Getting to Fort San Juan de la Cruz

-Fort San Juan de la Cruz is located in Isla de Cabras Recreational Park in the neighboring town of Toa Baja, about a 15 – 20 minute drive from Old San Juan with normal traffic.
-The park is a peninsula with stunning views of the Old City of San Juan, the city walls, and the Fort of El Morro.
+Fort San Juan de la Cruz is located in Isla de Cabras Recreational Park in the neighboring town of Toa Baja, about a 20 – 40 minute drive from Old San Juan with normal traffic.
 During the weekdays, the park is quiet except for a few local fisherman.
 On the weekends, locals make use of the gazebos for family gatherings and birthday parties.
 The police have a shooting range at the end of the park, so policemen are always in and out of the park giving visitors a very safe place to visit.